 Response

-Data collected in late 2015 near Bullseye measured significant concentrations of glass-making HAPs in air.
-Subsequent air data showed very marked reductions in these HAPs once these materials were taken out of Bullseye’s production process and controls were installed.
-This demonstrates that Bullseye was source of these HAP emissions.
+Data collected in late 2015 near Bullseye measured elevated concentrations of glass-making HAPs in air.
+Subsequent air data showed reductions in these HAPs once these materials were taken out of Bullseye’s production process and controls were installed.
+This demonstrates that Bullseye was a contributing source.
 DEQ’s work to identify and control remaining sources of air toxics around the Bullseye facility is ongoing.
-Both the Bullseye and Lehigh facility are completing new controls and management practices to address elevated hexavalent chromium levels in recent monitoring data.

 Comment: Ambient concentrations

-Ambient concentrations didn't decrease after the temp rule was put in place, so the pollution must be coming from other sources.
+Ambient concentrations didn't decrease after the temporary rule was put in place, so the pollution must be coming from other sources.

 Response